 Finally, any discussion that connects the VRA to the present will need to recognize the impact of Shelby v.
 Holder.
 Before you dive into the texts, you might explain that the VRA helped expand voting rights by giving the federal government the power to approve changes in voting laws in states with histories of voter suppression, an oversight power called “preclearance.”
 You can also explain that the Supreme Court ended preclearance in the 2013 decision for Shelby v.
 Holder.

 2. Watch Together

-Have students watch the 9-minute section “March Ahead,” from “Remembering John Lewis” (24:40-33:30).
+Have students watch the 9-minute section “March Ahead,” from “Remembering John Lewis.”
+(The section begins at 24:00, but skipping ahead prompts commercials to autoplay so we recommend queueing the film up before class.)
 This section of Lewis’s biography introduces the need—and the fight—that led to the passage of the VRA.

 (Please note that this film includes images of police violence against protesters.
 It also opens with recordings from 1965 in which people repeatedly use the word “Negro,” a word used again near the end of the clip.)

 - According to Congressman Lewis, why didn’t President Johnson want to pass a voting rights act in 1964?

 - How did Lewis prepare for the march from Selma to Montgomery?
 Why?